-This proposal represents a dual-position solution for Formula One in America; New York as the new global beacon of Formula 1 Racing, comprised of a large-scale, temporary race venue within the expansive oceanfront park at Jones Beach, and a permanent Formula One advertising campaign in Manhattan. - F1 New York
+This proposal represents a dual-position solution for Formula One in America, New York, as the new global beacon of Formula 1 Racing.
+Comprised of a large-scale, temporary race venue within the expansive oceanfront park Jones Beach, and a permanent Formula One advertising campaign in Manhattan. - Formula 1 New York

-Second, through increased commercial advertising revenue only New York could ever possibly hope to generate for F1.
-Since a credible and sustainable dual-position presence by F1 in New York would attract sponsors both large and small.
+Second, through increased commercial advertising revenue, only New York could ever possibly hope to generate for F1.
+Since a credible and sustainable dual-position presence by F1 in New York would attract sponsors to F1, both large and small.

 The race venue at Jones Beach State Park would require a Public-Private Partnership (PPP) between F1 and New York State.
-A Public-Private model would have to be adopted by New York State in lieu of the projects scale and global scope.
+New York State would have to adopt a Public-Private model due to the project's scale and global scope.
 Of course, a less formal Park Use Agreement is also possible.

-Either, would allow Formula One a large-scale temporary venue with a circuit surrounded by elevated grandstands, distant from residential homes.
-Essentially, a much needed American-centric circuit providing the majority of spectators the highest level of race visibility, something a street race, or traditional circuit simply cannot provide.
+Either would allow Formula One a large-scale temporary venue with a circuit surrounded by elevated grandstands, distant from residential homes.
+Essentially, a much needed American-centric circuit providing the majority of spectators the highest level of race visibility, something a street race or traditional circuit cannot provide.

-Improving Jones Beach, rendering it a temporary race venue, amounts to little more than re-grading and re-landscaping the area indicated below, resulting in 45 acres of new parkland, Therefore, costing far less than the building The Circuit of the Americas from the ground up, since the infrastructure at Jones Beach already exists.
+Improving Jones Beach, rendering it a temporary race venue, while simultaneously creating 45 acres of new parkland, amounts to little more than re-grading and re-landscaping the area indicated below in yellow.
+Therefore, costing far less than The Circuit of the Americas since the infrastructure at Jones Beach already exists.

 Formula 1 New York

-In Manhattan, a strategic, joint advertising campaign by the many companies that constitute F1, would reach F1's global target market, increase F1's newsworthiness outside the motorsport sector, and promote all F1 races as well.
-Effectively eliminating any potential discontent by F1 promoters around the world due to a F1 partnership model with New York State.
+In Manhattan, a strategic, joint advertising campaign by the many companies that constitute F1 would reach F1's global target market, increase F1's newsworthiness outside the motorsport sector, and promote all F1 races as well.
+Effectively eliminating any potential discontent by independent F1 promoters worldwide due to an F1 partnership model with New York State.

-Together, this dual-position strategy (Jones Beach & Manhattan) could provide Formula One the ever so elusive prerequisite increase of its audience, required to attract new sponsors, increase revenue, and essential for a successful, and sustainable two-race U.S. platform.
+Together, this dual-position strategy (Jones Beach & Manhattan) could provide Formula One the ever so elusive prerequisite increase of its audience, required to attract sponsors large and small, increase revenue, and essential for a successful and sustainable two-race U.S. platform.

-Permanently advertising F1 from Manhattan (scope and scale to be determined) means simultaneously projecting F1 outward, locally, nationally, regionally, and yes, globally, by virtue of New York's unique position as a truly global city.
+Permanently advertising F1 from Manhattan (scope and scale to be determined) means simultaneously projecting F1 outward, locally, nationally, regionally, and yes, globally, by New York's unique position as a truly global city.

-On the regional level, a credible presence by F1 in New York, with not one, but two locations, consents the proper re-branding of F1 in North America.
-Accomplished through a collective effort by Formula One Group and the many multi-national companies which constitute both F1, and the prestigious world of F1 team sponsors.
+On the regional level, a credible presence by Formula One in New York, with not one, but two locations, consent the proper re-branding of F1 in North America.
+Accomplished through a collective effort by Formula One Group and the many multi-national companies that constitute F1 and the prestigious world of F1 team sponsors.

-By seasonally modifying their existing North American advertising campaigns (at least in the beginning) with as little as a Proud Sponsor of Formula 1 Racing comment, video-clip, or graphic, possibly indicating the North American race dates and logos.
+By seasonally modifying their existing North American advertising campaigns (at least initially) with as little as a Proud Sponsor of Formula 1 Racing comment, video-clip, or graphic, possibly indicating the North American race dates and logos.

-In doing so, each company reinforces their respective brands existing connection to F1, while projecting a much, much needed unified, and symmetric image of F1 to its target market within North America.
+In doing so, each company reinforces its respective brands existing connection to F1 while projecting a much-needed unified and symmetric image of F1 to its target market within North America.

-Conversely, the benefit to Jones Beach and New York State, from this proposed Public Private Partnership, could be structured in one of three ways.
-Through a fixed-fee model, or a floating-fee model, in which F1 simply returns a portion of the event revenue back to the park.
+Conversely, the benefit of a Public-Private-Partnership to Jones Beach and New York State could be structured in one of three ways.
+A fixed-fee model, or a floating-fee model, in which F1 returns a portion of the event revenue to the park.
 Third, through the proven incremental tax model.

-Through this proposal, the incremental tax revenue generated annually by F1 in New York would be calculated by New York State, then equitably divided between the park and F1 based on the scale and parameters of the event.
-The parks portion would be re-directed back to Jones Beach through a proposed Jones Beach Fund (JBF),
+Through this proposal, the incremental tax revenue generated annually by F1 in New York would be calculated by New York State, then equitably divided between the park and F1 based on the event's parameters and scale.
+The parks portion could be re-directed back to Jones Beach through a proposed Jones Beach Fund (JBF),

-Such funding would pay for park maintenance costs, including acres of new parkland created through this proposal.
-Also fund increased public services, restoration, conservation, dredging, mosquito abatement, proper public seating, reflecting pool at the main mall, etc, etc, etc.
+Such funding would pay for park maintenance costs, including 45 acres of new parkland created through this proposal.
+Also, fund increased public services, restoration, conservation, dredging, mosquito abatement, proper public seating, reflecting pool at the main mall, etc.

 The U.S. Grand Prix at Jones Beach proposal is based upon an equitable partnership between New York State and Formula 1 Racing, and a dual-position strategy for F1 consisting of Jones Beach & Manhattan, thus establishing Formula 1 New York.